RyanClementsHax/notes/web/testing/intTesting/cypress.md

 ## Waiting on responses
 - use [cy.wait(@alias)](https://docs.cypress.io/api/commands/wait.html) to wait for responses

+## Controlling when a response is resolved
+- there isn't a way to do this out of the box yet, but [here](https://github.com/cypress-io/cypress/issues/3514) is a workaround

 ## Controlling dependencies during tests
 - you have a few options
 1. stub out network calls